Black Housing Matters

 Mandated in "The Underwriting Manual Of The Federal Housing Administration:" "Incompatible racial groups should not be permitted to live in the same communities," those very houses were sold to White working-class American families via FHA and VA mortgages yet, prohibited to Black Americans.
 In addition, the immediate re-sell of these houses sold for twice the National Median Income.
 Today, those same houses sell for six to eight times the National Median Income allowing White Americans the opportunity to acquire real estate wealth; send their children to college via home equities; take care of their aging and ailing parents; bequeath wealth to their children, and other acquired economic gains.
 "None of these advantages however, accrued to Black Americans."

-Although favorable "government loan guarantees" ignited and fueled the housing boom for affordable, single-family shelter in the suburbs, these "FHA policies prohibited Black Americans from buying homes in those sub-divisions which, symbolized both the conformity of an American post-war consumer society, along with its promise of homeownership, stability, and upward mobility."
+Although favorable "government loan guarantees" (Housing and Urban Development - HUD) ignited and fueled the housing boom for affordable, single-family shelter in the suburbs, these systemic and racially bias "FHA policies prohibited Black Americans from buying homes in those sub-divisions which, symbolized both the conformity of an American post-war consumer society, along with its promise of homeownership, stability, and upward mobility."
 Racial restrictive covenants, and protective homeowner agreements were "legal tools" of segregation, and marginalization.

-To be clear, albeit these subdivisions were "built" for White Americans, "sexism in lending practices" (the irony) also prevented White Women (without a male co-signer) homeownership privileges.
-Hence the passing of the "Equal Credit Opportunity Act - ECOA" in October, 1974.
+Albeit these subdivisions were "built" for White Americans, "sexism in lending practices" also prevented White Women without a male co-signer homeownership privileges (the irony) until the passing of the "Equal Credit Opportunity Act - ECOA" in October, 1974.

-Governmental housing regulations and policies which, were to provide every American an equal share of the United States Of America dream landscape, never reached working-class Black Americans in proportion.
+Notably still however, governmental housing regulations and policies which were to provide every American an equal share of the United States Of America dream landscape, never reached working-class Black Americans in proportion.
+In fact, despite the passing of the "Fair Housing Act of 1968," housing segregation became more prominent.

 For example, former residents in Palm Springs California have been "fighting back" after an entire neighborhood (Section 14 - near downtown Palm Springs) of mostly working-class Black and Latino Americans were forcibly evicted and displaced by the City of Palm Springs by means of violent racism.
 Over sixty-years (60) ago, these resident's homes were burned and bulldozed to the ground with the pre-planned and determined intention of forceful removal!
 "In total, 235 structures were burned down by the city from 1965 to 1967, according to city documents, and about a thousand residents were evicted and were never paid for their losses."